-11. CHILD PROTECTION RECORDS AND INFORMATION SHARING
+9. RECORDS AND INFORMATION SHARING

-- 11.1 Well-kept records are essential to good child protection practice.
-Our School is clear about the need to record any concern held about a child or children within our School and when these records should be shared with other agencies. - 11.2 Where there are concerns about the safety of a child, the sharing of information in a timely and effective manner between organisations can reduce the risk of harm.
-Whilst the Data Protection Act 2018 places duties on organisations and individuals to process personal information fairly and lawfully, it is not a barrier to sharing information where the failure to do so would result in a child or vulnerable adult being placed at risk of harm.
+- 9.1 Well-kept records are essential to good child protection practice.
+Our School is clear about the need to record any concern held about a child or children within our School and when these records should be shared with other agencies. - 9.2 Where there are concerns about the safety of a child, the sharing of information in a timely and effective manner between organisations can reduce the risk of harm.
+Whilst the Data Protection Act (2018) places duties on organisations and individuals to process personal information fairly and lawfully, it is not a barrier to sharing information where the failure to do so would result in a child or vulnerable adult being placed at risk of harm.
 Similarly, human rights concerns, such as respecting the right to a private and family life would not prevent sharing information where there are real safeguarding concerns.
 Fears about sharing information cannot be allowed to stand in the way of the need to safeguard and promote the welfare of children at risk of abuse or neglect.
-Generic data flows related to child protection are recorded in our Records of Processing Activity and regularly reviewed; and our online School privacy notices accurately reflect our use of data for child protection purposes. - 11.3 Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
-All records will be dated and signed and will include the action taken.
-This is then presented to the Designated Safeguarding Lead (or deputy), who will decide on appropriate action and record this accordingly. - 11.4 Any records relating to child protection are kept on an individual child protection file for that child (which is separate to the pupil file).
-All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another School / educational setting. - 11.5 In line with statutory guidance, where a pupil transfers from our School to another School / educational setting (including colleges), their child protection records will be forwarded to the new educational setting without delay, separate from their main pupil file.
-These will be marked 'Confidential' and for the attention of the receiving School's Designated Safeguarding Lead.
+Generic data flows related to child protection are recorded in our Records of Processing Activity and regularly reviewed; and our online School privacy notices accurately reflect our use of data for child protection purposes. - 9.3 Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location within MyConcern.
+All records will be dated and will include the action taken.
+This is then be sent to the Designated Safeguarding lead (or deputies), who will decide on appropriate action and record this accordingly.
+Members of staff should also speak with the relevant member of the Safeguarding team at WHSB. - 9.4 Any records relating to child protection are kept on an individual child protection file for that child within MyConcern.
+All child protection records are stored securely and confidentially (electronically) and will be retained for 25 years after the pupil's date of birth, or until they transfer to another School / educational setting. - 9.5 In line with statutory guidance, where a pupil transfers from our School to another School / educational setting (including colleges), their child protection records will be forwarded to the new educational setting without delay, separate from their main pupil file.
+These will be marked

+'Confidential' and for the attention of the receiving School's Designated Safeguarding Lead.
 Care will be taken to ensure confidentiality is maintained and the transfer process is as safe as possible.

 We will obtain evidence that the paperwork has been received by the new School and then destroy any copies held in our School unless there is a specific reason for us to keep it, which will be recorded (for example, we still have siblings in the School and the records relate to them too, or there is an ongoing complaint or request for access to records).

-We will also keep a record of having received confirmation from the receiving School and [if relevant] of the date when we destroyed our copy.
+We will also keep a record of having received confirmation from the receiving School and of the date when we destroyed our copy.

-11.5 Where appropriate, the Designated Safeguarding Lead may also make contact with the new educational setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives.
-Where a pupil joins our School, we will request child protection records from the previous educational establishment (if none are received).
+- 9.6 Where appropriate, the Designated Safeguarding Lead may also make contact with the new educational setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives. - 9.7 Where a pupil joins our School, we will request child protection records from the previous educational establishment (if none are received).

-12. INTERAGENCY WORKING
+10. INTERAGENCY WORKING